-The study group entry date (i.e., index date) is the estimated date of LMP.
+The study group entry date (i.e., index date) is the estimated LMP.
 This date is considered as the beginning of the pregnancy.
-The baseline period will comprise all the period available in the mother's record from Jan-2016 prior to and including the estimated LMP date.
-The pregnancies will be followed from the estimated date of LMP through the end of pregnancy plus a 42-day postpartum period until a pregnancy outcome is identified.
+The baseline period will comprise all the period available in the mother's record from Jan-2016 before and including the estimated LMP.
+The pregnancies will be followed from the estimated LMP through the end of pregnancy plus a 42-day postpartum period until a pregnancy outcome is identified.
 The follow-up period will vary according to the outcome evaluated.
 Infants will be followed from the date of birth up to 12 months.